lyhiving/baserow2/docs/development/running-the-dev-environment.md

 ```
 $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d
 $ # Or instead you can use ./dev.sh which also ensures the dev environment runs as you
-$ ./dev.sh
+$ ./dev.sh up -d
-$ # Run ./dev.sh for more details on what it can do!
+$ # Run ./dev.sh help for more details on what it can do!
 Building backend
 ...
 Starting db    ... done